-As a sleep medicine physician, Dr. Mettu works with patients to diagnose and treat sleep disorders such as Sleep-Related Breathing Disorders, Insomnia, Hypersomnolence, Parasomnias, Circadian Rhythm Sleep-Wake Disorders, Sleep Related Movement Disorders and sleep deprivation in an effort to help individuals / families to find and maintain the right balance of sleep.
+As a sleep medicine physician, Dr. Mettu works with patients to diagnose and treat sleep disorders, such as Sleep-Related Breathing Disorders, Insomnia, Hypersomnolence, Parasomnias, Circadian Rhythm Sleep-Wake Disorders, Sleep Related Movement Disorders, and sleep deprivationin.
+He strives to help individuals and families find and maintain the right balance of sleep.

 Bio for Krishna Mettu, M.D.